JarvisLee0423/Chaotic-BiLSTM-and-Attention-HLCO-Predictor-Based-Quantum-Price-Level-Fuzzy-Logic-Trading-System/README.md

     More details please check the sub-routines in the FLStrategy.mq4 file.

 # :books: Training
-<span style="color: red;"> :warning: [!Warning]: Before you train the model please ensure that you open the visdom server by following the code `python -m visdom.server`. </span>
+:warning: **Warning: Before you train the model please ensure that you open the visdom server by following the code `python -m visdom.server`.**

 ```Shell
 python Trainer.py